Early Christian Women and Wine

 Christianity was illegal in Rome, and any religious ceremonies were often held at homes in private settings.
 Since the home was the domain of women, they would often take the leadership role in these House Churches according to Acts 16:15 and Colossians 4:15.
 In fact, there is evidence that women-led early Christian ceremonies, and men were in the background.

 According to an early Christian woman, Perpetua’s prison diary, women could easily enhance their spirituality and identity outside of their traditional roles of wives, mothers, and daughters.
-Such an account of Christian women is in stark contrast to Roman Law, which stated that women were non-citizens with no legal rights.
+Such an account of Christian women is in stark contrast to Roman Law, which stated that women had limited rights compared to men.

 Early Christian Women and Wine